govuk-one-login/account-components/solutions/integration-tests/README.md

 When running in GitHub Actions the tests are run against local servers much like when running the tests locally.
 The environment variables for these local servers are configured in `.github/workflows/integration-tests.yaml`.

+If there are test failures when running in GitHub Actions then outputs for the failed tests (including video recordings) are saved as an artifact against the worfkflow run.
+The artifact is a zip file called `integration-test-results`.

 To skip a test in the pre-deployment environment tag the test with `@skipPreDeploy`.

 ## Post-deploy